Where can I find affordable root canals in Houston, TX?

 What’s the average cost of a root canal and crown?

 The cost of the root canal and crown depends on the type and material of the crown.
 You can get dental crowns in various materials, including gold crowns, porcelain crowns, porcelain-fused-to-metal crowns, zirconia crowns, etc. Each type of crown and material has a different cost.
 The cost of the crown will also depend on the location of the crown.
-You should discuss your options with your dentist.
+You should discuss your options with your emergency dentist.